-The following come from Chi Running and Chi Walking workshops, and from ongoing training sessions I have led over the past seven years.
+The following come from Chi Running and Chi Walking workshops, and from ongoing training sessions I have led over the past eleven years.

 Today I did my first Chi long run (a 10-miler) and it felt great!
 For most of the run I felt like I could keep going forever.
 When I reached the end, my muscles and joints felt quite unfatigued.
 It was really enjoyable.
 Thanks again for showing us the light.

 Got your email and the Google Drive files - this is unbelievably helpful.
 Lisa R, San Francisco.
 August 2022

 I wanted to take a moment to express my gratitude for your exceptional guidance and ...(for explaining the) principles in a clear and engaging manner.
 Your easy-to-remember tips and thoughtful instructions have not only helped my but also inspired me to share my knowledge and enthusiasm for Chi Running with others.
 I am excited to see where this newgound knowledge will take me in my running endeavors.
 Once again, thak you for being an outsstanding instructor and helping me ryunb better.
 Amit K. San Leandro.
 July 2023

 Hey Ed!
 Just wanted to update you.
 I had a fitness test today.
 I normally run the 1.5 miles in 10:20 and I’m dying.
 Today I ran it in 10:09 and I was doing fine after!
 Passed the test and ready to ship out end of August!
 Thanks again for your help!
 Wade W, San Jose, CA. July 2022